 Students interested in applying for financial assistance available through the U.S Department of Education (USDE) must complete their application process as soon as possible to ensure eligibility for these funds and to ensure that your educational goals can be met without interruption.
 The most common sources of federal aid are made available to students through the Federal Pell Grant Program and the Federal Direct Student Loan Program.

 Federal Pell Grants are available to low income families and do not have to be repaid.
-These grants currently provide up to $5920 for the 2017-2018 academic year and $6095 for the 2018-2019 academic year of education.
+These grants currently provide up to $6345 for the 2020-2021 academic year of education.
 Federal Direct Loans are also available to most students and can provide approximately $9,500 per academic year for independent students or $5,500 per academic year for dependent students.
 The USDE may subsidize a portion of these loan amounts for low income families resulting in the family incurring no interest on these loans while the student is completing his/her education.
 Unsubsidized Direct Loans are generally available to any student regardless of income or credit history.
 These student loans are not free money and do have to be repaid.
 Repayment of your student loans generally begins in the 7th month after you complete your training or withdraw from the program.